How to build your Advance Assurance application with SeedLegals

 Your company will need to be incorporated and have a Unique Taxpayer Reference Number 'UTR'.
 We can review your application even if you don't have your UTR yet, but note that you will need it before we can submit the application to HMRC.

-HMRC try to avoid artificial investments that are done just for the sake of getting S-EIS tax relief without taking on any risk.
+HMRC asks this question because they try to avoid artificial investments that are done just for the sake of getting S/EIS tax relief without taking on any risk.
 Genuinely entrepreneurial start-ups should not be affected by this provision.
-We suggest you to use our default wording: “The risk to capital requirement has been met, see our attached Business Plan for details”.
+We suggest you use our default wording: “The risk to capital requirement has been met, see our attached Business Plan for details”.

-Regardless of whether you select 'Trade' or R&D, you'll then need to select whether the trade/R&D has started yet.
-If yes, then you'll also need to include the date when you started trading as well as the details.
-If no, you'll simply need to fill in the details of the trade.
-Please note that the trade must have started no more than 2 years before your application, or you will not be eligible for SEIS!
-See more information on that here.
+Regardless of whether you select Trade, R&D or R&D for an existing trade, you'll then need to select whether the trade/R&D has started yet.
+If yes, then you'll also need to include the date when you started trading/R&D as well as the relevant details.
+If not, you'll simply need to fill in the details of the trade/R&D.

-HMRC also want to understand your trading activities.
-Here you can choose one of two tactics, either explain in detail your activity or just refer HMRC to the attached business plan.
+HMRC also wants to understand your trading activities.
+Here you can choose one of two tactics, either explain in detail your activity (making sure it’s consistent with your pitch deck) or just refer HMRC to the attached business plan.
 We recommend leaving the suggested text as it is for the application.
 The business plan is part of your application - no worries, you’ll get a list from us later of all the documents that need to accompany your application.

-Following the above, you will see this next question below.
-Please answer this honestly, as it will help determine whether you need to include an additional cover letter explaining your company's past trading activities.
+Following the above, you will see this next question below (a variation of this question will appear if you select R&D as well).
+Please answer this honestly, as it will help determine whether you need to include an brief cover letter explaining your company's past trading activities.

-Here, simply set the total number of your next funding round.
-For example, if you do a funding round of £350,000, that’s the number you should put in this text box.
+Next, simply set the total number of your next funding round.
+For example, if you’re about to do a funding round of £350,000, that’s the number you should put in this text box.
 Please note that this should only be the SEIS or EIS amount you are raising.
-If your are raising additional non-S/EIS funds - you do not need to include this in your overall amount.
+If you are raising additional non-S/EIS funds, you do not need to include this in your overall amount.

 Here, you'll need to tell HMRC what the funds will be used for.
-We recommend just selecting some of our prepared options, but feel free to add any additional ones.
+We recommend just selecting some of our prepared options which we know to be HMRC friendly, but feel free to add any additional ones (your reviewer will check whether your intended uses of funds are likely to be eligible, and send you notes on this in their review).

 When you registered your company at Companies House, the Model Articles were applied by default.
 So if you have not changed them, just choose ‘no’ (most companies are still using the Model Articles at this point).

-Then, for the next question, click on the ‘yes’ button only if your company is a subsidiary or if it’s the TopCo of a subsidiary.
+For the next question on this page, click on the ‘yes’ button only if your company is a subsidiary or if it’s the TopCo of a subsidiary.
 You'll then need to select which company carries out the trading activity.
-You will also need to upload a group structure diagram of your company structure later on.
+You will also need to upload a group structure diagram of your company structure to your application before submission, which your reviewer can provide guidance for if you’re not aware of how to do this.

-In terms of the next question, choose one of the three options here.
-It’s important to let HMRC know your company’s account details - and if you have filed accounts with Companies House, for instance, you do not need to supply a bank statement.
-If you don't have accounts but have a bank statement, then answer accordingly and provide that.
-Don't worry - some early-stage companies don’t have an account at the beginning, so in this case, just hit ‘we don’t have a bank account yet’.
-It is not a requirement to have either of the above for the purposes of Advance assurance.
+The next page is about your financials.
+Choose one of the three options here.
+If you have filed accounts with Companies House, you do not need to supply a bank statement, just upload your most recently filed accounts to the platform.
+If you don't have accounts but have a bank statement, then answer accordingly and provide that, and if you don’t even have a bank account yet, that’s fine too!
+Some early-stage companies don’t have an account at the beginning, just select the 3rd option and proceed.
+It is not technically a requirement to have the latter the purposes of Advance assurance.

 2. Add your proposed investors (if you have not raised SEIS or EIS funds before)